adelhassen/responsible_ml/README.md

 ### Training data information

-The training data was randomly split into training and validation set using the Python NumPy.
+The training data was randomly split into training and validation set using the Python NumPy package.
 - Training data: rows = 112253, columns = 23
 - Validation data: rows = 48085, columns = 23